Skip to Content

 Approval to Proceed must be secured from the relevant Faculty Executive Board (FEB) to allow formal approval mechanisms to be instigated on behalf of ECQS.

 The initial proposal must be discussed and approved at the relevant FEB using the appropriate Approval to Proceed pro forma for CRDPs, which should be completed and endorsed at School level in the first instance.
-The paperwork should also include a completed Risk Assessment.
-Where the arrangement is to involve an international partner, the supporting paperwork required for the selection of new International Partners should be completed.
+The paperwork should also include a completed Risk Assessment and, in relation to joint/dual PhDs, a comparative review of study regulations to provide assurances on the academic feasibility of the proposal.
+Where the arrangement is to involve an international partner, the supporting paperwork required for the selection of new International Partners should be completed and referred to the University’s Global Risk Committee for endorsement as appropriate.
 Faculties may adopt their own procedures, in line with their respective internal governance structures, for bringing forward the required documentation.
 However, early contact with Academic Affairs is recommended.

 Where a discounted or bespoke fee is to be proposed, a business plan should be developed, in conjunction with the relevant Faculty Finance Officer, and agreed with the Finance Directorate.
 Schools should discuss initial ideas with the appropriate Dean(s) within the Faculty to check that the proposal aligns with the Faculty’s plan.